Railway enthusiasts societies in the United Kingdom: Defunct societies

 Another defunct society was the Railway Enthusiasts Society Limited -RESL.
 This was also founded by Dale W. Fickes.
 This organisation mainly ran railtours.

 Buckley Wells Railway Enthusiasts went out of existence in 1969 following an over ambitious southern trip.
 Many of the members then helped form NCTS -Northern Counties Transport Society.
 NCTS went out of existence in 1981 approximately.
 They published their own magazine.

 NCTS was formed from the also defunct BWRE Buckley Wells Railway Enthusiasts and the CRE East Cheshire Rail Enthusiasts.
 In 2020 it celebrated the 50th anniversary of its founding.
 NCTS now has its own website to collect memories and photographic evidence from former members.
 It has actively solicited reliable information from other sources and archives too.
 This society ran road trips by coach and occasionally minibus touring depots.
 It was extremely common using this method to regularly see over 300 locomotives in a single weekend.
 Trips mainly set off from outside Manchester Victoria station on a Saturday evening and return later Sunday evening traveling overnight without hotel stops.
 They also ran some trips over four days with one overnight on the coach and two nights in hotel/hostel accommodation.
 They produced a lapel badge (some of which are extant), that was a Class 47 in blue with the name of the society below.

+The Longport Rail Enthusiasts, later the Harecastle Railway Society, were formed by a group of friends who attended Wolstanton Grammar School (Staffordshire) in the late 1960s.
+Headed by the late Paul Davies, and active until the mid 1970s, they organised a number of tours by bus and rail.
+The core membership still meet occasionally at Stafford Station.